alexandreseris/rusty_stern/README.md

 ## Left to do
 - multiple namespace
-- build and publish as release
+- build (for windows) and publish as release
+- proper error handling :O
 - documentation :3